Defects and Metric Anomalies in F\"oppl-von K\'arm\'an Surfaces: The inhomogeneous F o ppl-von K a rm a n shallow shell equations

 These equations appear in the book by Nelson \cite[pp. 217–238]{nelson-book} although with defect densities written in terms of Dirac measures (which are used to represent isolated singularities), with $Q$ denoting a density of point defects.
-The other scenario, where results are previously known, is when \textit{only metric anomalies} are considered (no dislocations and disclinations).
-This case was discussed recently by the authors \cite{rcgupta20} who connected the resulting formalism with the existing work on morphology of growing thin shells \cite{liang-mahadevan11} and thermal deformations for F{\"o}ppl-von K{\'a}rm{\'a}n shells.
-Here, we have $\lambda^p =e^{\alpha\beta}e^{\mu\nu} q^0_{\alpha\mu,\beta\nu}$ and $\Omega^p= \nu q'_{\alpha\alpha,\beta\beta}+(1-\nu)q'_{\alpha\beta,\alpha\beta}$, where, in the context of growth, $q^0_{\alpha\mu}$ and $q'_{\alpha\beta}$ are to be interpreted as extensional and bending growth strains \cite{rcgupta20}.
+The other scenario, where results are previously known, is when only metric anomalies are considered (no dislocations and disclinations).
+This case was discussed in detail in our recent work \cite{rcgupta20}, where the derived formalism was connected with the existing work on morphology of growing thin shells \cite{liang-mahadevan11} and thermal deformations for F{\"o}ppl-von K{\'a}rm{\'a}n shells.
+In the absence of dislocations and disclinations, $\lambda^p =e^{\alpha\beta}e^{\mu\nu} q^0_{\alpha\mu,\beta\nu}$ and $\Omega^p= \nu q'_{\alpha\alpha,\beta\beta}+(1-\nu)q'_{\alpha\beta,\alpha\beta}$, where, in the context of growth, $q^0_{\alpha\mu}$ and $q'_{\alpha\beta}$ are to be interpreted as extensional and bending growth strains \cite{rcgupta20}.